You’re going to love this Easy Crochet Potholder Pattern for the No Gaps Crochet Potholder.

 A GREAT KITCHEN CROCHET PATTERN

-If you love quick crochet patterns, the easy crochet potholder pattern is perfect for you.
+If you love quick crochet patterns, this 1 hour or less, easy crochet potholder pattern is perfect for you.

 Whip up these in just a few hours & you’ll have the perfect crochet gift.